Average Car Insurance Cost in Michigan in 2024

 • /

-• Average Cost of Car Insurance in Michigan
+• Average Car Insurance Cost in Michigan in 2024

 Michiganders know, perhaps better than residents of any other state, that car insurance is no small decision.
-Michigan auto insurance costs, on average, about $2,190 annually for a full coverage policy.
-The average price of a full coverage car insurance policy in the United States is about $1,670, meaning residents of the state pay over 30% more for car insurance than the average American.
+Michigan auto insurance costs, on average, nearly $3,000 annually for a full coverage policy.
+The average price of a full coverage car insurance policy in the United States is about $2,160, meaning the average cost of auto insurance in Michigan is over 25% more than car insurance for the average American.

 Some drivers, like teenage boys or older folks, are riskier to insure than others.
 People in these groups often pay the most for car insurance because they have a higher risk of car accidents than other groups.
-In Michigan, insurers can use age to determine your premiums, but not gender.
+Insurers can use age to determine your premiums, but not gender.

 Ready to Save Money on Auto Insurance?